BellowingButcher/pseudoCode/pseudocode.md

 3. User uses the gas toggle and the steering toggle to input movement and direction.

 4. User must enjoy time or effort was useless.

+5. User must turn off car and controller or they will waste the batteries.